Luv7k/SMTvsMST/README.md

 MST vs SMT
 =============

-A Python program that displays mst in Euclidean Space as well as smt in Euclidean space.
+A Python program that displays Minimum Spanning Tree (MST) as well as Steiner Minimum Tree (SMT) in Euclidean space and also calculate number of external repair resources required for both approaches.